LeGi0N09/Fooddy/README.md

    - The cart page displays the items added for ordering.
    - You can update the quantity of each item or remove items from the cart.
-   - Click on the "Place Order" button to proceed to the order confirmation page.
+   - Click the "Place Order" button to proceed to the order confirmation page.

 3. Order Confirmation: